Fathers Rights

 2. The father is named on the child’s birth certificate.

-If you do not automatically have parental responsibility, you can obtain parental responsibility by reaching an agreement with the mother or by obtaining an order of the Court in this respect.
+If you do not automatically have parental responsibility, you can obtain parental responsibility by reaching an agreement with the mother or by obtaining an order from the Court.
+However, it’s important to note that, when making an application to the Court for parental responsibility, the Court's main concern will be the safety and welfare of the children.

 Review Solictiors Logo